Summer Intensive 2026

 Imagine Ballet Theatre’s Summer Intensive is designed for students and company members of IBT to stay close to home, be with their families and still receive top notch ballet training.

-Summer Intensive 2025 dates will be June 23rd through July 19th, excluding July 4th.
-We hope to perform at the Ogden Arts Festival on July 29th as our final performance.
+Summer Intensive 2026 dates will be June 22nd through July 17th.
+We hope to perform at the Ogden Arts Festival on July 18th as our final performance.

 Audience members will get the pleasure of seeing works of art that were staged by guest teachers, as well as pieces that will be built upon all four weeks, as well as choreography by the students.